Vertical Aerospace: 2020s

-2022

 In January, the company appointed Avolon's Dómhnal Slattery as Vertical Chairman.
 In the period between 2020 and 2022, under the leadership of Chief Engineer, Tim Williams, Vertical Aerospace successfully designed, built, and flew the VX-4 prototype aircraft.
 This achievement marked a historic moment in the aerospace industry, as it was the first of its kind – a new technology, electric-powered aircraft – to be created in the United Kingdom in living memory.
 The aircraft accomplished its first takeoff and landing while tethered to the ground in September.

-2023

 In 2023, the VX4 successfully completed an unmanned test flight at Kemble Airport, Cotswold UK.
 The aircraft demonstrated its capabilities by lifting off, hovering, flying, and landing solely through the thrust generated by Vertical's proprietary battery packs.
 The prototype was damaged during uncrewed flight testing on 9 August 2023 at Cotswold Airport.
 The company attributed the accident to a fault with the propeller, but said it was an older design that had since been replaced.

-2024

 In 2024 the second full-scale prototype of the VX4 was revealed.
 It was claimed to use a proprietary battery and a powertrain system with 20% greater power.
 The prototype also included redesigned carbon fiber propellers to lower noise and improve performance.

-2025

 In January 2025, piloted hover flight tests were successfully carried out.
 The next testing stage is low-speed manoeuvres.

+In April 2026, the craft completed a piloted transition between helicopter mode and airplane mode in continuous flight.

+In July 2026, Vertical Aerospace conducted the first public demonstration of its VX4 prototype transitioning from wing-borne flight to a vertical landing at the Farnborough International Airshow.
+The UK government also announced a further £10 million grant for the company, bringing its total state funding to £48 million.